tomvit/dms-collector/README.md

 dms-collector --count 1 --delay 1 --adminurl http://localhost:7031 --connect weblogic/password1 --table JDBC_DataSource --exclude Parent,Process --filter "bool(re.match(r\"WLS_SOA[0-9]+\",str(ServerName)))"```
 ```

+## Delay time adjustments

+You can specify number of seconds ```dms-collector``` should wait between iterations by using ```--delay``` parameter.
+Since reading the data may in some situations take more time, the waiting time needs to be adjusted so that ```dms-collector``` always retrieves the data at the same time.
+The time adjustment is however disabled when the time to retrieve data from DMS takes more than 2/3 of delay time.
+You can disable delay time adjustment by using ```--nodelayadjust```.

+## Timestamp and Timezone

+There first two columns added by ```dms-collector``` to the CSV output, namely datetime and timezone.
+This is the current local time when the data is retrieved from DMS and changes with
+every iteration.
+You can change the field names for both columns by using ```--datetimefield``` and ```--timezonefield``` respectively as well as remove them from the output by using ```--exclude``` option.

 ## TODO

-The current version of ```dms-collector``` will most like not work on recent versions of Weblogic or SOA 11.1.1.7+.
+The current version of ```dms-collector``` will most likely not work on recent versions of Weblogic or SOA 11.1.1.7+.
 The DMS Spy
 of such versions uses HTML form authentication instead of HTTP basic authentication.

 # License